RfidResearchGroup/proxmark3/doc/cloner_notes.md

 ```

 # Sniffing the comms
 The T55x7 protocol uses a pwm based protocol for writing to tags.
-In order to make decoding easier when doing lf sniffing try the new command as seen below instead
+In order to make decoding easier try the new command as seen below instead.
+It will try to extract the data written.

 ```
+lf config s <x bytes>
 lf t55xx sniff

+-- if you have a save trace from before, try data load xxxxxxx.pm3 lf t55xx sniff b
 ```

+It uses the existing `lf sniff` command to collect the data, so setting that first as per normal sniffing is recommended.
+Once you have a sniff, you can "re-sniff" from the stored sniffed data and try different settings, if you think the data is not clean.

+As normal, the cloner may write data past the end of the 40K sample buffer.
+So using the `lf config s <x bytes>` then re-run the sniff to see if there is more data.